JakeWharton/plex-auto-trash/README.md

       - "PLEX_TOKEN=abcdef123456"
 ```

-The container will check all of your torrents every hour by default.
+The container will empty trash at 12 minutes past the hour, every hour by default.
+This should hopefully avoid collision with other tools and scheduled library scans.
 To change when it runs, specify the `CRON` environment variable with a valid cron specifier.
 For help creating a valid cron specifier, visit [cron.help][cron].

 [cron]: https://cron.help/#0_*_*_*_*

+The default minimum time since last scan (called "idle time") is 5 minutes.
+Specify an integer value in the `SCAN_IDLE` environment variable to change this value.

 To be notified when sync is failing visit https://healthchecks.io, create a check, and specify
 the ID to the container using the `HEALTHCHECK_ID` environment variable.